Jenseits1/kaori-java/README.md

 # 🎻 Kaori - Programming Language

-Kaori is an interpreted, statically typed programming language originally built with Java 17.
-🚧 Note: The Java version is now discontinued.
+Kaori is a statically typed programming language originally built with Java 17 🚧 Note: The Java version is now discontinued.
 Kaori is currently being rewritten in Rust

 ## Features